VitaFreezing/ChaosRemover/README.md

 ## ⚙️ Configuration

-A configuration block is automatically generated in your server's plugins `conig` under `ChaosRemover`:
+A configuration block is automatically generated in your server's plugins `config` file under `ChaosRemover`:

 ```yaml
 ChaosRemover: